Cryptocurrency may turn the financial fortune for good in Africa

 As per World Bank’s report, nearly 2 billion people don’t own a bank account which paralyzes them for making any online transactions.
 According to another report by Bill and Melinda Gates Foundation, in developing countries, only 41 percent of people hold a bank account, leaving behind 60 percent of the population in dark; and if we talk about the people living in extreme poverty, the number drops to 20 percent, which indeed calls for some much-needed attention.

-There are many factors that roll the possibility of cryptocurrencies success chances in Africa.
+Many factors roll the possibility of cryptocurrencies success chances in Africa.
 The notion of Cryptocurrency can very well come into play here.
-In Africa, almost 40 percent of adults are active through mobile banking and payment systems which clearly indicates that technology is not a barrier.
+In Africa, almost 40 percent of adults are active through mobile banking and payment systems which indicates that technology is not a barrier.

 In many of the African countries, Bitcoin and other cryptocurrencies are already making huge strides.
 By far, Nigeria stays a substantial explorer of virtual currency.
-In 2017, Nigeria’s P2P Bitcoin trading jumped about 1,500 percent, the figures stand second only to China.
+In 2017, Nigeria’s P2P Bitcoin trading jumped about 1,500 percent; the figures stand second only to China.
 Soon, Zimbabwe also moved towards cryptocurrency to enhance their economic value.

 If bridging the people with online payment can be achieved by playing the card of virtual currency, then it should be pushed immediately.
 Coinbase, Crypto Trax, Enjin Wallet, and BitWorth are some of the impressive Bitcoin Mobile Apps that can come handy for using cryptocurrency.